-NARA appreciates all the efforts our members and industry leaders make to give back to their local communities.
+NARA appreciates all the efforts our members and industry leaders make to practice social sustainability and give back to their local communities.
 We urge anyone reading this post to consider extending your sustainability efforts to your community and peers by offering whatever assistance you can.

 Just as the three pillars of sustainability – Environmental, Economic and Social – together create a solid foundation, so does our ability to help each other in good times and bad to strengthen our community foundation.